Cache-Control: max-age=31536000

 “Abiding in generosity and honesty (Asteya), material and spiritual prosperity is bestowed.”
 The Secret Power of Yoga, N. Devi.

-We have this innate urge to have possession of things and we think of things as “mine”, but in reality all things belong to the earth.
-Perhaps you could consider a different perspective; is this mine or am I the caretaker of this thing?
+We have this innate urge to have possession of things and think of things as “mine”, but in reality all things belong to the earth.
+Consider a different perspective; is this mine or am I the caretaker of this thing?

 Reflection